wizarin/obsidian/uni/_notes/2024-12-06 - ccc(lit), net(throughput).md

 COMPAS algorithm - justice algorithm
 Animal liberation - Peter singer

+---
 Attenuation - Shannon and nyquis
 The noise that can be measured in the signal
-The further you are from a signal putput the higher the attenuation.
+The further you are from a signal output the higher the attenuation.
 Like a radio signal that gets more white noise as you drive away from it.
 This is predictable noise that increases as signal gets weaker

 Phase delay/distortion -
 A delay added to the signal, the signal is repeated but with a delay so you can interpret it twice